ismaileneskirli/prometheus_anomaly_detector/README.md

 # Prometheus Application Monitoring

-##Prerequisites
+## Prerequisites
-In order to run commands below you need docker engine, docker-compose installed on your machine.
+In order to run commands below, you need docker engine, docker-compose installed on your machine.

 ```
 sudo snap install docker